code-423n4/2023-03-asymmetry-findings/data/chaduke-Q.md

 QA1.
 Once a derivative contract is added, there is no way to remove it.
+No setting a weight = 0 will not dot it since ``unstake()`` will still withdraw ETH from that derivative contract with a weight zero.

 Mitigation: add a new function so that the owner can remove an existing derivative contract.